John-C-Seifert/Tic-Tac-Toe-Python/README.md

 # Tik-Tak-Toe-Python-Canvas
-This is my second Python project.
-I watched tutorials of people making Tik-Tak-Toe with Python using buttons.
-I thought buttons looked uglier, so I used canvas and made it by myself.
-Since I didn't follow a tutorial, my code might be a little sloppy and unclean.
+This is my first Python project, that I did not follow a tutorial for.
+I had seen tutorials for creating Tik-Tak-Toe with Python, but they all used buttons.
+I thought that Canvas would look a lot cooler, so I decided to abandon the tutorial and create the project by myself.
+Given that I did not follow a tutorial, and this is y first project not doing so, I think the code might look a little sloppy and unclean.
+I hope one can give me ways to clean it up!